alansfyeung/248acu-website/_pages/attendance-and-fees.md

 layout: single
 title: Attendance and Fees
 tagline: About the commitment required of cadets and the costs involved in participating
+description: Cadets attend numerous activities and events during the yera.
+Find ouut about the required commitment and the costs involved.
 permalink: /attendance-fees/
 categories: info
 header: